7tl7qns7ch/seungjunlee.github.io/README.md

 In the field of machine learning, such discussions are considered very important problems, and I am enthusiastic about the study of approaching and applying learning-based models and algorithms from a scientific modeling perspective.

 ### Education & Career History
-- July 2024 - Current - Research Associate in Computational Science Initiative, Brookhaven National Laboratory
+- 2024 - Current - Research Associate in Computational Science Initiative, Brookhaven National Laboratory
-- 2022 - May 2024 - AI researcher at Alsemy, South Korea
+- 2022 - 2024 - AI researcher at Alsemy, South Korea
 - 2017 - 2022 - Ph.D. in Naval Architecture and Ocean Engineering, Seoul National University
 - 2012 - 2017 - B.S in Naval Architecture and Ocean Engineering, Seoul National University
 - 2009 - 2012 - Student at Hansung Science High School